cscvlab/IFPS/README.md

 # Inverse Farthest Point Sampling (IFPS) Shell

-This repository is the official implementation of our **ICMR 2025** paper:
+This repository is the official implementation of our paper, accepted by ACM International Conference on Multimedia Retrieval (**ICMR 2025**):

 **Inverse Farthest Point Sampling (IFPS): A Universal and Hierarchical Shell Representation for Discrete Data**